Analysis | Trump follows his base toward rationalized vaccine skepticism

 As we’ve noted before, there’s an obvious correlation between the scale of vaccinations in a county and how it voted in 2020.
 Not only are Trump-voting counties less densely vaccinated, but the counties that voted most heavily for Trump are generally among the least densely vaccinated.

-Even in counties that have seen vaccination rates above the media, cases are increasing.
+Even in counties that have had vaccination rates above the median, cases are increasing.
 They’re up 6.3 cases per 100,000 residents in red counties compared with 5.6 cases in blue ones — and up 7.7 cases in counties with full vaccination rates under the median compared to 5.4 cases in counties over the median.

-Again, cases are up overall, thanks in part to the ability — however significantly reduced — of vaccinated people to contract the virus and, more importantly, to the fact that even in heavily vaccinated counties pockets of unvaccinated people are still at heightened risk.
+Again, cases are up overall, in part because of the ability — however significantly reduced — of vaccinated people to contract the virus and, more important, to the fact that even in heavily vaccinated counties pockets of unvaccinated people are still at heightened risk.

 The correlation to politics as the situation deteriorates is clear.
 It also raises a new conundrum.

 One of the trends we’ve seen over the past year, applying to masking, distancing and vaccinations, is that those who are less worried about the virus are less likely to support measures to prevent its transmission.
-That makes sense, certainly, but it also means that places where vaccinations are low due to indifference are also less likely to be places where the population would support a renewed mandate on mask-wearing or new closures of businesses should things continue to get worse.
-A recent Washington Post-ABC News poll found that those who were unwilling to be vaccinated also thought officials were exaggerating the threat of the delta variant of the coronavirus, the highly contagious version that now makes up most new cases.
+That makes sense, certainly, but it also means that places where vaccinations are low because of indifference are also less likely to be places where the population would support a renewed mandate on mask-wearing or new closures of businesses should things continue to get worse.
+A recent Washington Post-ABC News poll found that those who were unwilling to be vaccinated also thought officials were exaggerating the threat of the delta variant of the coronavirus, a highly contagious version that now makes up most new cases.
 One reason people — often Republicans — aren’t getting vaccinated is that they don’t treat the virus seriously.
 And if they don’t treat the virus seriously, they’re not going to make serious efforts to combat it.

-To think that Biden bears more blame for this than Trump is ludicrous, particularly since many Republicans have waved virus concerns away for more than a year.
-Resistance to simple measures such as wearing a mask are now part of the Republican culture war, with possible 2024 candidates like South Dakota Gov. Kristi L. Noem (R) and Florida Gov. Ron DeSantis (R) jockeying to demonstrate how little they plan to do to combat the virus’s spread.
+To think that Biden bears more blame for this than Trump is ludicrous, particularly because many Republicans have waved virus concerns away for more than a year.
+Resistance to simple measures such as wearing a mask are now part of the Republican culture war, with possible 2024 presidential candidates such as South Dakota Gov. Kristi L. Noem and Florida Gov. Ron DeSantis jockeying to demonstrate how little they plan to do to combat the virus’s spread.
 Trump, another possible 2024 candidate, seems now to be throwing his hat back into that ring.

 Thousands of people who declined to get vaccinated will die unnecessarily.
 Biden’s political opponents are doing their best to drop that in his lap — including the former president who has chosen the easy path of agreeing with his base over the trickier one of undoing a year’s worth of propaganda.